 The library communicates its activities in several ways (Fig. 4).
 As the results show, despite the library's efforts, the majority of respondents have not encountered any form of the library's communication (61 respondents).
 Most frequently, the public encounters the library's direct presentation of its services (49 respondents), which takes place in the form of various excursions or school visits.
-Respondents also come into contact with the library on the Internet (29 respondents) and social media (40 respondents).
-Also effective is the library's communication through posters, leaflets and monthly programs of the library's activities (47 respondents).
+Respondents also come into contact with the library's communication through posters, leaflets and monthly programs of the library's activities (47 respondents).
 Although communication by means of television, the radio and the press is considered to be the most effective, only a small number of respondents had encountered the library's communication through those channels.